t4p-community/20240816_build-web-apps-with-rust-actixweb-and-htmx/docs/HELLO_WORLD_ACTIXWEB_HTMX.md

     </html>
     ```

-1. Create a new file named `route.ts` in the `src` folder.
+1. Create a new file named `routes.ts` in the `src` folder.
 Add the following code to the file.

     ```rust
     use actix_web::{get, HttpResponse, Responder};